dolphin-acoustics-vip/CetaceXplain/README.md

  highlight pixels of importance to machine learning models' decisions.

 ## Example of Use in Machine Learning Model Analysis
 Here, we show a real example of how CetaceXplain was used for analysis.
 Below are two examples of the SHAP image explanations, with the terminal output above showing the corresponding predicted labels, and actual (correct) labels.
 This is some analysis taken from an assessment of the Xception architecture (see https://github.com/dolphin-acoustics-vip/Whistle_Classification/blob/main/Transfer_Learning_Xception.ipynb) when trained on dolphin whistle data.
-They were taken with a different number of background images over which SHAP was calculated (SHAP needs some background images beforehand to do the explanations).
+They were taken with a different number of background images over which SHAP values were calculated (SHAP needs some background images beforehand to do the explanations).
 Roughly speaking, the more the background images, the more comprehensive the pixel highlighting.

 ## Example 1
 <img src = "images/Sample_Image_Explanation1.png" width = "700">